Skip to main content

 pipeline = dlt.pipeline("pipeline", destination="dlt.destinations.filesystem")

 Above, we use the built-in filesystem destination by providing a factory type filesystem from the module dlt.destinations.
-You can pass destinations from external modules as well.
+You can implement your own destination and pass this external module as well.

 • Import destination factory